 because of the specific geographic location of goods or services sought, a standard RFP process is unlikely to yield a superior result.

-PURCHASES MADE WITH STATE OR FEDERAL FUNDS

-If state or federal funding is used for purchases between $10,000 ($2,000 in the case of construction projects subject to Davis Bacon requirements) and $250,000, price or rate quotes must be obtained from two or more qualified sources following the affirmative action provision of this policy and all provisions regarding fair and unrestricted competition.

-Purchases and construction projects at or exceeding $250,000 that are funded with state or federal dollars will follow a sealed bid process as outlined in Appendix A. In addition, a pricing analysis must be completed by a Purchasing Agent or a qualified consultant prior to issuing the RFP to ensure that there is a reasonable estimate against which to compare bid proposal pricing.
+GRANT COMPLIANCE

+All procurement must be compliant with the most restrictive terms of the funding source, whether federal, state, program-specific, or a combination.

 All procurement must follow any procurement guidance as outlined in a grant agreement from which the purchase will be paid, regardless of the amount of the purchase.

-Maple Broadband’s RFP for bids that will use state funds must be compliant with Standard RFP Attachments C (Standard State Provisions for Contracts and Grants) and D (Provisions for IT Professional Services) which can be found on the State of Vermont Agency of Administration Buildings and General Services website.

 AFFIRMATIVE ACTION AND LOCAL PREFERENCE

 Whenever possible, qualified small, minority, and women-owned businesses shall be included in the solicitation lists for bids or non-bid purchases.
 If the purchase is federally funded in whole or in part, minority and women owned businesses must be included in the solicitation lists, wherever possible, and all other affirmative action requirements outlined in the grant provisions must be followed.